 Graeme is a seasoned medtech industry executive with nearly three decades of experience successfully driving profitable business growth at global medical device companies.
 He has an exceptional track record in medical device sales and marketing; distributor management; and corporate financing.
 As CEO, Graeme is fully focused on the commercialization of Lightpoint's technologies.

 Claire is responsible for the day-to-day management of Lightpoint.
 She has more than ten years of experience in commercial operations, including six years in the medical device industry.
 Before joining Lightpoint she held board level positions in technology companies specializing in research and development.
 Claire is a CTA-qualified accountant.
-She holds an LLB with Honors in Law with Accounting and Finance from the University of Liverpool.
+She holds an LLB with Honors in Law with Accounting and Finance from the University of Leicester.

 Simon heads up Lightpoint's finance team.
 He has 30 years’ experience in blue chip international organizations in the life science, healthcare, and leisure sectors.
 As an experienced finance leader, his diverse experience includes business strategy, business analytics, pricing, M&A activity, process improvement and streamlining, and financial management.
 Simon has a BA with Honors in Geography from the University of Exeter.